 GMVCC Teen Program Staff collaborate with the Tahoma School District to offer homework help after school to teens in 6-8th grades at Maple View Middle School and Summit Trail Middle School.
-Please check out newsletter for dates.

 The Den Teen Center provides a safe and supportive environment for ALL teens that encourages trust, empathy, mutual respect, and learning.
 Please call for our current support services for LGBTQ students.